 We returned to the city center, and we knew we had two places to go before leaving town – The Lello & Irmao bookstore (Livraria Lello & Irmão), and the Majestic Café.

 The Lello & Irmao bookstore is in the center of Porto, and it’s one of the oldest bookstores in Portugal with over a hundred years of history.
+The bookstore was designed by Xavier Esteves, with dark wooden walls and a luxurious and winding staircase as the centerpiece.
+The interior also incorporates Neo-Gothic and Art Deco elements in its design.
 It was just a store, and it was not big.
 Besides, we don’t speak Portuguese so that we couldn’t read the books inside, what we could appreciate is the delicate interior décor, climb the staircase right in the middle of the store, and inhale the smell of knowledge.

-Back to Rua Santa Catarina, the Majestic Café (http://www.cafemajestic.com/en/Utilities/Homepage.aspx) was another historic café in the city.
-The original pool of customers for this café were intellectuals, artists, and writers… back then, it was called “Café Elite.”
+Back to Rua Santa Catarina, the Majestic Café was another historic café in the city, and one of the top 10 most beautiful cafes in Europe.
+The original pool of customers for this café was intellectuals, artists, and writers… back then, it was called “Café Elite.”
 In modern times, the classical interior décor of the golden days remained, and the food is for everyone.
+Originally designed by João Queiroz, the façade of the café has a bold and dramatic façade that demand attention.
+The interior doesn’t disappoint, fille with intricate wood-framed chairs, a marble tabletop, and a long banquette that is made of red velvet and embossed leather.
 The afternoon we went was not crowded, so we found a table right by the window and sat down.
 We ordered (something like – Irish coffee with a scoop of ice cream on top) – plus some Hors D’oeuvres right before our quest to the south (to the Capital Lisbon).